FAQs

 Food

 Our meals stand out amongst the rest!
-Our chef diki artfully prepares breakfast, lunch and dinner each day, We went through a careful interviewing process to select our chef. diki was the very best choice!
+Our chef Wanda & team artfully prepares breakfast, lunch and dinner each day, We went through a careful interviewing process to select our chef.
+Wanda was the very best choice!
 He goes out of his way to please every appetite.
 The meals we provide include:

-• Breakfast: Banana pancakes/crepe, with cut fruits, tea and coffee, perfect to prepare you for the morning of trekking
+• Breakfast: Toast sandwich/Banana pancake, with cut fruits, tea and coffee, perfect to prepare you for the morning of trekking

 • Lunch: Fresh, replenishing, and nourishing mi goreng or nasi goreng.
 As you get deeper into the Jungle on longer treks of 3 days or more, you could be greeted or watched during your meal from the canopy by a curious orangutan!)